-Not all patio furniture is made alike.
-Depending on your preference, you can buy new, used, or vintage garden furniture in a wide range of materials, like rattan, wicker, cast iron, wrought iron, teak, ipe wood or synthetics.
-Is it important to choose furniture that is green and eco-friendly, if possible.
+Not all outdoor furniture is made alike.
+Depending on your preference, you can buy new, used, or vintage patio furniture in a wide range of materials, such as rattan, wicker, cast iron, wrought iron, teak, ipe wood, or synthetics.
+Is it important to choose furniture that is green and eco-friendly if possible.

 01 of 09

-Vintage outdoor furniture is hot: if you can find a set 50 years or older that's in near-mind condition or that has been restored, your outdoor room will rival your indoor furnishings.
+Vintage outdoor furniture is hot: if you can find a set 50 years or older that's in near-mint condition or that has been restored, your outdoor room will rival your indoor furnishings.

 We present a look at the brands, styles and collectible pieces from top names in vintage garden furnishings.